-An exploded view of the carburetter is shown in Fig. 5.
+An exploded view of the carburetter is shown in Fig. 4.
 Opening the twist grip throttle control raises the throttle slide thus controlling the supply of air to the engine.
 The tapered needle controlling the supply of fuel is attached to the throttle slide so that a balanced mixture is always provided.
-The needle has a number of notches at its upper end and it is secured in the throttle slide by the spring and by the circlip which locates in one of the notches.
+The needle has five notches at its upper end and it is secured in the throttle slide by the spring clip which locates in one of these notches.
 The throttle valve size and the needle position are carefully set before despatch from the factory and no alteration to these settings is necessary or desirable.

 Mixture control at low speeds is by the pilot jet which has an adjustable air supply.
 An adjustable throttle stop is also provided to regulate the slow running speed.
-Both throttle stop and pilot air screws are fitted with "O" rings to retain the adjustment and if the screws are taken out, the rings must be carefully preserved.